mahesh-gfx/ProgSD_M5_EVShareApp/README.md

 ZEVO's user-friendly interface makes navigation easy:

-- *Dashboard:* The main screen displays your role-specific dashboard.
+- *Welcome:* This is the first screen on the application and leads the user to the login and Sign up.

-- *Menu:* Access additional features and settings from the app's menu.
+- *User groups* There are three user groups in the app, 'user', 'manager' and 'operator'.
+Based on the user role, the pages load.
+For example, if an operator logs in, it opens the 'Operator dashboard'.

-- *Search:* Find available vehicles by location, type, and other criteria.
+- *Navigation Bar* A navigation bar appears on the Vehicles List (Home) page and 'Purchase history' pages.
+Using this bar, the user can navigate between Home Page, Purchase History page or Log out of the application.

-- *Profile:* View and edit your user profile, including account details and preferences.
+- *Back arrow* Users can return to the previous page by clicking on the back arrow button on relevant pages

 ### Customer Features

 For customers, ZEVO offers the following features:

-- *Locate Vehicles:* Use the search function to find vehicles near you.
+- *Locate Vehicles:* Use the location selector function to find vehicles near your preferred location.

 - *View Details:* Click on a vehicle to access information like range, price, and more.